-c) Materials Technology Metal/Engineering Initiative:
+C) Engineering Initiative:

-This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Materials Technology Metal/Engineering.
+This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Engineering.
 Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of crosscurricular statements also.

-d) Technical Graphics/Graphics Initiative:
+D) Graphics Initiative:

-This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Technical Graphics/ Graphics.
-Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of cross-curricular statements also.
+This initiative will provide students the opportunity to engage in active teaching and learning around the teaching of Graphics.
+Students are afforded opportunities to undertake relevant subject statements in this area and to link with a range of crosscurricular statements also.

-e) Junior Cycle Coding in Action STEAM
+E) Junior Cycle Coding in Action STEAM